Traditional Christmas Plum Cake / Fruit Cake

 Measure all the ingredients.
 Drain one and half cup soaked fruits and keep aside.
 Keep aside 2 – 3 tbsp of drained Rum, Brandy mix.
 Put 3 tbsp of white sugar in a thick bottom pan and melt over medium flame.
 Put in a heap and allow to melt slowly.
 First it will turn to light brown then dark brown and then to almost black.
 After switching off the flame, add boiling water slowly, little by little, and stir with a spoon.
 Be careful to keep a distance as the boiling water may splash out.
 So add little by little.
 Keep aside.

 Grind the Brown Sugar (400 gms) to fine powder.
 Sieve the flour (450 gms) with salt and Baking Powder.
 Sieve three to four times to mix well.
 Grind the Cinnamon, Cloves, Cardamom, Nutmeg and Cake Jeera to a fine powder.
 Mix it with the flour.
-Combine the dry fruits and flour well.
+Combine the dry fruits, Chopped dates and flour well.
 Take two table spoons of the preserved Rum/ Brandy and keep aside.
 Grease the tins and line it with butter paper.
 Again grease and dust it with flour and keep ready.

 Cream the butter till soft and fluffy.
 Add the powdered Brown Sugar and cream well.
 Add eggs one by one and beat well till fluffy.
 Now, mix the vanilla essence.
 Preheat the oven to 170o C (338 F).